What Is a Hybrid App? (Detailed Guide for 2026)

 Most of the pros of native and web apps

-The ability to provide consistent UI across multiple platforms while retaining the capability to interface with native features like push notifications and camera.
+The ability to provide a consistent UI across multiple platforms while retaining the capability to interface with native features like push notifications and cameras.

 The main disadvantages of hybrid applications include: